-- Provide the “at the elbow” support many medical professionals are looking for.
+- Provide the “at the elbow” (automation) support many medical professionals are looking for.

 Imagine being able to speak a few words—as you may already do in Google—and have an automated agent trace a fault to its source, find a missing entry in your configuration management database (CMDB), or help solve a complex firewall configuration issue.